rickosborne/skyline/story/iaso/118-focus.md

 The blinking teal ring around the MAU goes solid, followed by the AR highlight of the object changing from a dull, generic yellow to a matching teal.
 A holographic label above it blinks `Starting...` for several seconds before changing to `Syncronizing...`.

-The character who injured their hand on the door hears a voice in their head, or receives a text overlay.
+The character who injured their hand on the door, along with any other characters who were injured in the fight earlier, will hear a voice in their head, or receive a text overlay.
-The voice is calm and neutral in tone as it says:
+The communication is calm and neutral in tone as it says:

 > Good evening.
 > You appear to have an injury.